SPARK (programming language): Contract examples

-In pure Ada this might increment the variable X by one or one thousand; or it might set some global counter to X and return the original value of the counter in X; or it might do absolutely nothing with X at all.
+In pure Ada, this might increment the variable X by one or one thousand; or it might set some global counter to X and return the original value of the counter in X; or it might do nothing with X.

-With SPARK 2014, contracts are added to the code to provide additional information regarding what a subprogram actually does.
-For example, we may alter the above specification to say:
+With SPARK 2014, contracts are added to the code to provide more information regarding what a subprogram actually does.
+For example, the above specification may be altered to say: